vedph/gve-doc/docs/ux/index.md

 So, ideally we can imagine to implement a description of this process in these steps:

-1. define the text to start with, which is our "base text".
+1. define the _text_ to start with, which is our "base text".
-2. describe each single editing operation directly or indirectly performed on it.
+2. describe each single _editing operation_ directly or indirectly performed on it.
 In the simplest case, we have a linear progression where each operation's output is the input to the next operation; but we may well start from the output of any of the previous operations in our reconstructed sequence, thus producing various branches in a tree-shaped structure.
-3. optionally, also describe the visuals corresponding to each operation.
+3. optionally, also describe the _visuals_ corresponding to each operation.
 For instance, a slash on top of a letter meaning its delection, a V-like sign with some letters above it meaning their insertion in a specific place, etc.
+4. optionally, define _animation timelines_ for presenting your visuals for any specific versions.

 ## Architecture